 DIY Holiday Ice Lanterns

-As the night of our Ugly Christmas Sweater Party approached, I realized that the temperature was to go below freezing.
-I had always wanted to make these beautiful Ice Lanterns for a winter party…so this was my chance!
+I had always wanted to make these beautiful DIY Holiday Ice Lanterns for a winter party, so this was my chance!
 They turned out to be beautiful and were welcoming on a crisp, cold night!

-1. Fill the 2 liter bottle with about 1 1/2 inches of water and freeze.
+1. Fill the 2-liter bottle with about 1 1/2 inches of water and freeze.

 3. Cut greens from the yard (I used Boxwood) and cranberries to fill the sides.
 Cranberries float, so place some in the bottom first and then add green on top.
 Add a few additional cranberries on the sides.
 When you fill the container with water the cranberries will rise to the top.